Note: All images used without permission. Original sources are cited at bottom of page.

 Reserve Rations (2 days) -- (placed along bottom of pack).
 Includes: 12 hardtack biscuits (in canvas sacks), 1 double-sachet of sugar/coffee, 2 cans preserved meat, 2 cans condensed soup.
 Police Bonnet Wash-Towel Pair of Extra Socks Sewing Kit Clothing Brush Tent-Stakes (3) Toiletries -- Includes: mirror, razor, shaving brush, soap.
 Extra Rifle Cartridges -- 10 packets of 8 rounds (when going into an attack).

-Note: in war-time the cup, spoon, rifle-grease/shoe polish tin, boot brush and rifle-cleaning brush were to be placed in the second haversack.
-The rifle-cleaning kit and cord, and ramrod were carried in the baggage trains.
+1) in war-time, the cup, spoon, bar of soap, rifle-grease/shoe polish tin, double-sided boot brush and rifle-cleaning brush were to be placed in the second haversack.* The rifle-cleaning kit and cord, and ramrod were carried in the baggage trains.

 Beyond the regulation items above, soldiers often carried an extra pair of boots (placed on either side of pack).
 Optionally, a sheep-skin in cold weather (typically rolled), a lantern or coffee grinder, extra rations, walking stick when not in use, and anything else that couldn't be fit inside the pack or haversacks, all of which were secured with straps or twine.